×

 • Exports of goods and services > BoP, current US$: Exports of goods and services (BoP, current US$).
 Exports of goods and services comprise all transactions between residents of a country and the rest of the world involving a change of ownership from residents to nonresidents of general merchandise, net exports of goods under merchanting, nonmonetary gold, and services.
 Data are in current U.S. dollars.

-• Exports of goods and services > Current LCU per capita: Exports of goods and services (current LCU).
+• Exports of goods and services > Constant LCU per capita: Exports of goods and services (constant LCU).
 Exports of goods and services represent the value of all goods and other market services provided to the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
 They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.
-Data are in current local currency.
+Data are in constant local currency.
 Figures expressed per capita for the same year.

 • Import value index > 2000 = 100: Import value index (2000 = 100).
 Import value indexes are the current value of imports (c.i.f.) converted to U.S. dollars and expressed as a percentage of the average for the base period (2000).
 UNCTAD's import value indexes are reported for most economies.
 For selected economies for which UNCTAD does not publish data, the import value indexes are derived from import volume indexes (line 73) and corresponding unit value indexes of imports (line 75) in the IMF's International Financial Statistics.